anchore/grant/README.md

 ## Usage

-Grant can be used with any container image, sbom document, or directory scan to check for license compliance.
+Grant can be used with any container image, sbom document, or directory to scan for licenses and check those results against a set of rules provided by the user.

-Rules take the form of a pattern to match the license against, a mode to either allow or deny the license, a reason for the rule, and a list of packages that are exclusions to the rule.
+Rules take the form of a pattern to match the license against, a name to identify the rule, a mode to either allow, deny, or ignore the license, a reason for the rule, and a list of packages that are exclusions to the rule.
 ```
-pattern: "gpl-*"
+pattern: "*gpl*"
+name: "deny-gpl"
 mode: "deny"
 reason: "GPL licenses are not allowed"
 exclusions: